ProDVX/ProDVX_Demo/README.md

 # ProDVX Android Demo Application
-A demo application that showcases the different uses of the APPC devices. <br>
+A demo application that showcases the different uses of the APPC devices.\
 _Documentation in progress_

 ## Features